ghrua/ccpr_release/README.md

 Before runing the following script, please remember to complete some configs in the script, e.g., path to python, and also make sure that you have installed the required libraries.

+Please download the pre-processed data-bin from [this link], and put it to the root directory of this project, i.e., this folder.

+You can download our pre-trained retriever through [this link](https://drive.google.com/file/d/1baMaqob6Q09kESNwG-7wtNyHhf7c0RaS/view?usp=share_link).
+If you want to train your own model, please refer to Section 5.3.
+In addition, please download the pre-processed [human-annotated data](https://drive.google.com/file/d/1xCa8xrQrx-O8lxM2Y0WNadUpqiLBPJ-w/view?usp=share_link) and the [indices of high-quality phrases selected by humans](https://drive.google.com/file/d/1qwYLtTSqGTKW-XD_AoHGla2XOoKmG6XZ/view?usp=share_link), and put them under the root directory of our project (this folder).

 ```bash
 cd code
 bash eval_retriever.sh